 In general, your hair thickness should determine how high or low you should set your heat styler to.
 The finer your hair, the lower the setting.
 So, if your hair is fine and thin, it’s ideal to keep the iron under 300 degrees.
 However, even if you have thick hair, it’s best to use your styler on a lower heat setting, around 300-320 degrees, to minimize damage.

 Using products that contain heat protective ingredients is also key to keeping your hair its healthiest and shiniest.
-At Prose, we use soy proteins in our conditioners to hydrate, seal and protect strands and wheat amino acids that help build and repair the natural keratin in your hair, shielding it from heat damage.
+The Prose leave-in conditioner helps to protect strands from heat up to 450 degrees.

 Get frequent trims

 Split, fried ends are a dead giveaway to overgrown, dry, dull hair.
 Aim to get just the old ends trimmed off approximately three to four times a year, especially if you also get your hair chemically treated (color or relaxing) several times a year.
 We’re not suggesting you get a major cut, but even trimming off a half-inch will make hair look healthier and shinier.